-Figure 20: Number of Malay Language Bloggers by Age Group
+Figure 20: Age of Malay Language Bloggers

 Three Chinese undergraduates at the National University of Singapore were among the youngest Malay language bloggers.
 Their blog content suggested that they were undergraduates who were blogging to fulfil a course requirement, indicating that blogs are sometimes utilised as a teaching tool.
 See Appendix H for one of these blogs ("Blog Melayu Syl"/ "Syl's Malay Blog").